yilinwei/ensime.github.io/contributing/ideas.md

 # Google Summer of Code Project Ideas

+## Source Code Preserving AST

+Scala refactoring support is currently limited because the compiler provides a typed Abstract Syntax Tree (AST) which does not preserve whitespace, comments or important syntactic features such as `for` comprehensions.
+Adding support for a so-called Concrete Syntax Tree (CST), preserving source code attributes, would overly complicate the compiler internals.

+A complementary - source-code preserving - AST would enable ENSIME and Scala IDEs to implement and share type-aware refactorings, addressing a major complaint of the scala developer community.

+Efforts such as [`scala.meta`](http://scalameta.org) have shown that it is extremely difficult to convert a typed AST into a source-code preserving AST.
+Instead of attempting full conversion, we propose to provide Lens-like objects that map a limited set of elements in a typed AST to elements into their source code AST, enabling a wide range of type-aware refactorings to be written.

+Several parsers already exist for the scala language, but each falls short of the requirements of this exercise.
+Nevertheless, they serve as a good launchpad and may avoid the need to write a parser from scratch: `scala.meta`, [scalariform](https://github.com/scala-ide/scalariform), [fastparse](https://github.com/lihaoyi/fastparse/tree/master/scalaparse/shared/src/main/scala/scalaparse) and [parboiled2](https://github.com/sirthias/parboiled2/tree/release-2.1/scalaParser/src).

+Mentored by `@fommil` and/or `@a_dev_musing`

 ## ENSIME Graphpocolypse

 A number of missing features and possible new features are not possible in ENSIME without additional information being